-Sex adaptation is highly important both for the sake of harmony in the family and the heredity of The experience of many mismated couples proves that wherever the husband and wife are both either strongly masculine or strongly feminine, discord prevails and their children are seldom, if ever, well born.
+Sex adaptation is highly important both for the sake of harmony in the family and the heredity of The experience of many mismated couples proves that wherever the husband and wife are both either strongly masculine or strongMasculine Women and Feminine Men. ly feminine, discord prevails and their children are seldom, if ever, well born.
 The truly masculine man cannot endure a positive, masculine woman; while a truly feminine woman abhors an effeminate man; therefore, sex adaptation requires that the husband and wife shall form the counterpart or complement of each other.